Founder & President

 In addition to Rapping’s leadership of Gideon’s Promise, he is Professor of Law and Director of the Criminal Justice Certificate Program at Atlanta’s John Marshall Law School and Visiting Professor of Law at Harvard University Law School.
 He is a frequent contributor to national conversation on criminal justice reform and has been featured by numerous media outlets that include The New York Times: The Washington Post; Huffington Post; Huffpost Live; The Atlanta Journal-Constitution; Mother Jones; Essence and NPR stations across the country.
 Rapping has been a speaker at TEDx Atlanta; a frequent presenter to public defender and criminal defense organizations nationally; and routinely lectures at law schools across the country.
 Notably, Rapping and his work with public defenders was the inspiration for the award-winning HBO documentary “Gideon’s Army.”

 He has also written extensively on issues related to criminal justice reform and has been published in numerous scholarly and professional journals.
 His contributions have been published by the National Association of Public Defense; Talk Poverty; The Nation; The Champion; Justice Watch; The Advocate; and Congressional Quarterly Research to name a few.
-Additionally, Rapping maintains a blog called Fulfilling the Promise: Insights to Forging a Path to Meaningful Justice Reform.
+Additionally, Rapping is the co-host of Gideon’s Promise: The Podcast available on Spotify, SoundCloud, YouTube, Apple Podcasts, & www.gideonspromise.org/media/podcasts.

-He revived a J.D. from George Washington University School of Law; a M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University; and a B.A. from University of Chicago.
-He is the author of a forthcoming book, Gideon’s Promise, that will explore a cutting-edge vision for public defenders in the effort to transform the criminal justice system.
-The book is slated to be published in 2020 by Beacon Press.
+He received a J.D. from George Washington University School of Law; a M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University; and a B.A. from University of Chicago.
+He is the author of Gideon’s Promise: A Public Defender Movement to Transform Criminal Justice.
+The book is published by Beacon Press.